This post may contain affiliate links. Please read our disclosure policy.

-My BBQ pulled pork sliders are made with slow-roasted (in a crockpot or slow cooker) pork shoulder (or pork butt), doused with BBQ sauce, and topped with a simple homemade coleslaw and dill pickles.
-All held together by your favorite slider buns—or even Hawaiian dinner rolls.
+My BBQ pulled pork sliders are made with seasoned, slow-cooked pork shoulder (or pork butt), BBQ sauce, and a simple homemade coleslaw.
+All held together by your favorite slider buns.
+The recipe is straightforward to make as your slow cooker or crockpot will do all the heavy lifting.
+The hardest part is waiting!

 Removing the Fat Cap (Prepping the Pork)